erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 Erwan Le Merrer, Patrick Perez, Gilles Trédan.
 In Neural Comput & Applic 32, 9233–9244 (2020). [[editor]](https://link.springer.com/article/10.1007/s00521-019-04434-z)  [[preprint]](https://arxiv.org/abs/1711.01894) [[citation]](https://link.springer.com/article/10.1007/s00521-019-04434-z.ris)

+### Background

+I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics.
+I joined Inria in 2018, an on a permanent researcher position in 2021.
+I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.
+I am the president and on of the sysadmins of the gozdata association, that provides the gozmail service, built from free software.
+I am a board member of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/).

 *Profile photo © Inria / Photo B. Fourrier*